Towards Understanding What State Space Models Learn About Code: SSM Kernel Analysis

-In the fine-tuned models, the forward kernel behavior in the initial layers shifts toward higher frequencies compared to the pretrained models.
+\textbf{Why does code understanding decrease on the type inference task?} In the fine-tuned models, the forward kernel behavior in the initial layers shifts toward higher frequencies compared to the pretrained models.
 For instance, in \cref{fig: filter_codessmtypeinf}, the forward kernels of layers 1 and 4 transition to high-pass and band-pass filters, respectively.
-Additionally, the frequency response of both forward and backward kernel of layer 1 lies in the same region of the spectrum (high-pass) due to which the kernel misses a wide range of code properties (mid and long-range dependencies).
+Additionally, the frequency response of both forward and backward kernel of layer 1 lies in the same region of the spectrum (high-pass) due to which the kernel misses a wide range of code properties which lie in the other region of the spectrum.
 The layers with complementary filter behavior (layer 8 and layer 10 of CodeSSM\_typeinf) still capture more code properties (\cref{fig: hidden repr finetuned_codessm}) but the proportion of code properties captured reduces significantly due to early high frequency shift.

 Because the outputs of the forward and backward kernels are multiplied in the time domain (see \cref{cssm}), they become convolved in the frequency domain.
-When both kernels exhibit high-pass characteristics in the initial layers (as in \cref{fig: filter_codessmtypeinf}), this convolution amplifies the high-frequency response, further biasing the model toward local dependencies while neglecting long-range ones.
-Moreover, emphasizing short-range dependencies too strongly in the early layers limits the model’s ability to learn long-range relationships, as reflected by the drop in accuracy at distances 5 and 6 shown in \cref{fig: distancelayer8910-codessmtypeinf}.
+When both kernels exhibit high-pass characteristics in the initial layers (as in \cref{fig: filter_codessmtypeinf}), this convolution amplifies the high-frequency response, potentially further biasing the model toward short-range dependencies.
+Moreover, emphasizing short-range dependencies too strongly in the early layers limits the model’s ability to learn long-range dependencies, as reflected in the drop in accuracy at distances 5 and 6 shown in \cref{fig: distancelayer8910-codessmtypeinf}.

 As discussed in \cref{hidden_analysis}, the type inference task depends on both short- and long-range dependencies.
-Transformers can flexibly adapt to short-range syntactic patterns, but CodeSSM lacks this flexibility most probably due to its use of only two SSM kernels per layer.
-In \cref{fig: filter_codessmtypeinf}, we observe that CodeSSM shifts toward learning short-range dependencies, yet without sufficient capacity to do so effectively. \citet{verma-etal-2025-codessm} hypothesized that CodeSSM’s decreased performance on the type inference task stems from its inability to capture local dependencies, an observation we confirm through both filter behavior and hidden-representation analyses (see \cref{fig: distancelayer8910-codessmtypeinf} for distances 2 and 3).
+Transformers can flexibly adapt to short-range syntactic patterns, but CodeSSM lacks this flexibility due to its use of only two SSM kernels per layer.
+In \cref{fig: filter_codessmtypeinf}, we observe that CodeSSM shifts toward learning short-range dependencies, yet without sufficient capacity to do so effectively. \citet{verma-etal-2025-codessm} hypothesized that CodeSSM’s decreased performance on the type inference task stems from its inability to capture short-range dependencies.
+Our filter behavior and hidden-representation (distance 2 and 3 in \cref{fig: distancelayer8910-codessmtypeinf}) analyses are consistent with this hypothesis.